Data sharing and you

-The Hampshire Health Record (HHR) is a local combined electronic health record.
+The Care and Health Information Exchange (CHIE) is a local combined electronic health record.
 It brings together information in your health records from different parts of the NHS in Hampshire.

 The local National Health Service (NHS) has many different computer systems holding health records.
 Because not all of these systems are connected to each other, information about your care from one system is not automatically available in the others.

-To help you and the doctors and nurses caring for you, we have developed the HHR, which takes information from many of the health record systems within Hampshire and creates a combined health record about you, that can be looked at wherever you are being treated, with your consent.
-The health care staff who want to look at your record must have your permission each time they want to look at it, unless you are so ill that you are not able to be asked.
+To help you and the doctors and nurses caring for you, we have developed the CHIE, which takes information from many of the health record systems across Hampshire, Isle of Wight and surrounding areas.
+It is designed to create a combined health record about you that can be looked at wherever you are being treated, with your consent.
+The health care staff who may need to look at your record must have your permission each time they want to look at it, unless you are so ill that you are not able to be asked.

-Data sent to the HHR includes blood test and other pathology results, X-Ray results and letters sent after Outpatient appointments or hospital admissions.
+Data sent to the CHIE includes blood test and other pathology results, X-Ray results and letters sent after Outpatient appointments or hospital admissions.